Unlocking Agent Potential Federated Learning Powers Privacy-First AI

 So, what's the future look like for federated ai agents?
 It's kinda exciting, actually.

-- More integration with agentic rag and multi-agent systems is coming; think smarter, more collaborative ai.
+- More integration with agentic retrieval-augmented generation (RAG) and multi-agent systems is coming; think smarter, more collaborative ai.

 - Efficient edge hardware is being developed.